25 Snow Day Trips Near Sydney You Can Do For Free

 Distance: 220 km

-Highlights: This quaint town can experience snow making its historical buildings and landscapes even more picturesque.
+Highlights: This little town can experience snow making its historical buildings and landscapes come alive.

 22. Glen Davis